grafana/grafana-operator/docs/docs/grafana.md

 In version 5 we don't longer do that, instead we supply you with `grafana.config` where you can add any grafana configuration values that you want.

-The operator do not make any extra validation of your configuration so just like Grafana your Grafana instance might be broken due to configuration error.
+The operator does not make any extra validation of your configuration, so just like a non-operator deployment of Grafana, your Grafana instance might be broken due to configuration error.

 To find all possible configuration options look at the [official documentation](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/).